Conducting an HR assessment

 Employee policies

-Review the acknowledgment process
+Review acknowledgment process

 Employee engagement